 Visiting this area, you’ll be squeezed into the peaceful atmosphere, the buttery smell of fresh biscuits, and the warm welcome from the local people.

 However, please do notice that even though Zaanse Schans is a popular tourist attraction with millions of people coming every day, it is a residential area.

 The opening hours of the area are generally 9:00 to 17:00, from Monday to Sunday.
 However, some attractions here may be unavailable at certain times, so you should check their website beforehand.

 Moreover, it is also more convenient for you to check out the deals of ticket packages on their website before paying a visit because there are plenty of those that you may not find anywhere else.

 Many people love Dam Square for its lively atmosphere.
-Photo on Holland.com
+Photo by rh2010 - stock.adobe.com

 One of the most popular places to visit in Amsterdam is Dam Square.
 Located in the middle of Amsterdam, Dam Square is known as the heart of the city.
 It is one of the most famous public areas in Amsterdam, attracting both locals and visitors alike.
 It wouldn’t take much of your time to explore the entire square, but it’s surely a pity not to land your steps here on your trip around Amsterdam.